Utilizing WordPress As A Content Management System (CMS)

 Necessary Plugins

-Here are a few plugins I’ve found absolutely necessary when designing a website with Wordpress.
+Here are a few plugins I’ve found absolutely necessary when designing a website with WordPress.

 - Search Pages